cconsta1/viewer_hop/README.md

 # viewer_hop

-I am trying to develop a previewer for *.ply files (3D objects) which is supposed to work with clowder.
+viewer_hope is a previewer for *.ply files (3D objects) which should work with clowder when finished.
+Currently it's not functional.